gomidx/gomidx/README.md

 🎓 Graduated in Systems Analysis and Development from Fatec of Franca - Brazil

-👩‍💻 I currently work at Irroba E-commerce as a backend developer
+👩‍💻 I currently work at Tray as a Backend Developer

 📍 Brazil